 The establishment of the Academy of Visual Arts in Hong Kong Baptist University was announced in November 2004 by the former President Ng Ching-fai, and in the following year, AVA launched its Bachelor of Arts (Honours) in Visual Arts Degree Programme in September 2005 on Kai Tak Campus, the historical building premises previously the Royal Air Force Officers’ Mess.
 Professor Chung Ling, then Dean of Faculty of Arts, served as AVA’s Interim Director and Professor Wan Qingli as Founding Director.
 The Academy of Visual Arts was officially inaugurated on 13 January 2006.

-The Academy expanded in 2011, into the Communication and Visual Arts Building in Kowloon Tong, and in 2012, Professor John Aiken joined as Director of Academy of Visual Arts.
-In 2013, the University entered into a 10-year lease of the Kai Tak Campus with the Government; the historical campus now houses kaitak, AVA’s Centre for Research and Development in Visual Arts.
+The Academy expanded in 2011, into the Communication and Visual Arts Building in Kowloon Tong.
+In 2013, the University entered into a lease of the Kai Tak Campus with the Government; the historical campus now houses kaitak, AVA’s Centre for Research and Development in Visual Arts.
 The Centre is the research and social engagement arm of the Academy and conducts projects for the development of visual arts in Hong Kong and around the region through its three units: Research Hub, the VArtCommunity (VAC) and the Young Artist Agency (YAA).

 The Academy of Visual Arts is fully equipped with workshops and studios for Craft Arts, Design Arts, Studio Arts and New Media Arts, computer laboratories, galleries, as well as student studios.
 AVA offers academic programmes at the undergraduate and postgraduate levels, and at the same time cultivates the development of art and culture in Hong Kong.